H.R. 7136: Special Operator Protection Act of 2026

 3

-Life sentence if death or serious injury results
+Life sentence if it leads to death or serious injury

-If the offense results in death or serious bodily injury, the penalty increases to a fine under title 18 and imprisonment for any term of years or for life.
+If the disclosure results in death or serious bodily injury, the maximum penalty rises to a fine and imprisonment for any term of years or for life.

 4